NBKRedSpy/CardSurvival-Localization/README.md

 # Spreadsheet Recommended Workflow
 My recommendation would be to do as follows:
 * Run the tool to create the SimpEn.csv output.
+	* The app will create a SimpEn.csv file in the current working directory.
+If there are errors, there will be a file named SimpEn_Errors.txt.
-* Import the CSV part of the document into Excel or Google Sheets.
+* Import the  SimpEn.csv document into Excel or Google Sheets.
-* Copy the entirety of the third column (which will be in Chinese) and run it through a translator like translate.google.com or deepl.com.
+* Copy the entirety of the third column (which will be in Chinese) and run it through a translator such as translate.google.com or deepl.com.
 	* Alternatively, Google Sheets has a function called GoogleTranslate that can translate text in the spreadsheet.
 For example Chinese to English is `=GOOGLETRANSLATE(C1,"zh","en")`.
 * Paste those results into the spreadsheet's second column.
 * Save the spreadsheet as SimpEn.csv.
-* With the newly created SimpEn.csv file, if there is an SimpEn_Error.txt file, fix any errors indicated in that file.
+* If a SimpEn_Error.txt file was created, fix any errors indicated in that file.
 * Copy the SimpEn.csv file to the Mod's Localization directory.

 When starting the game, the Mod's text should now reflect the translated text.